This is a joint and collaborative write up by Karen and Shakil

 We made it!
 And so did lots of the real veteran cars of yesteryear!

 We all had a marvellous day, gorgeous weather, no mechanicals and we didn’t see a vet car break down – unusual to say the least!

-Shak and his group finished the day off with fish and chips, whereas Karen and Danny cycled up to Roedean, to a greasy spoon cafe (which they wouldn’t recommend!) but the sea view was spectacular!
+Shak and his group finished the day off with fish and chips, whereas Karen and friend cycled up to Roedean, to a greasy spoon cafe (which they wouldn’t recommend!) but the sea view was spectacular!